DonaldET3/student-order/README.txt

-editstudent, es: edit student information removestudent, rs: remove a student from the data set liststudents, ls: display a list of students
+editstudent, es: edit student information removestudent, rs: remove a student from the data set liststudents, ls: display a list of students gradecounts, gc: display the number of students in each grade

 rule commands
 ampm: set morning or afternoon stop ordering